The Biochemical Nature of Cyanobacteria

 In comparison, non-multicellular filamentous, or nonheterocystous cyanobacteria use an internal circadian rhythm, or biological clock in order to protect their nitrogenases (Kumar, Mella-Herrera, & Golden, 2010).
 In fact, some researchers suppose that it may be the oldest known biological clock (Jabbur & Johnson, 2021).
 These bacteria separate the two reactions of photosynthesis and nitrogen fixation around the time of day, with photosynthesis performed during the day, and nitrogen fixation at night.
 Therefore, nitrogenase is not exposed to oxygen which is the by-product of the photosynthesis reaction (Bothe, 2010).

-Advantages of Nitrogen Fixation
+Advantages of nitrogen fixation

 Nitrogen fixation is crucial for bacteria due to the persistent scarcity of nitrogen in various habitats, particularly in marine environments (Fujita & Uesaka, 2022).
 Cyanobacteria have evolved to live symbiotically with other organisms.
 The most common symbiotic relationships are those that nitrogen-fixing cyanobacteria form with fungi, primarily lichens and with the 4 major phylogenetic groups of plants.
 These relationships provide cyanobacteria with protected environments and access to carbon as an energy source, and in exchange, they provide nitrogen to the other symbiont (Meeks, 1998).
 In corals, it has been found that cyanobacteria have been incorporated into the coral’s tissues.
-This benefits the corals, as corals require nitrogen, while the corals also provide an ideal environment with access to carbon via glycerol.
+This benefits the corals, as corals require nitrogen, while the corals also provide an ideal with access to carbon via glycerol.
 Furthermore, coral experiences hypoxia at night, which aids the cyanobacteria in temporal separation to protect their nitrogenases (Lesser et al., 2004).

 In summary, nature has evolved cyanobacteria to have nitrogenases which allow them to process nitrogen-containing compounds into nitrogen which can be used in all living organisms.
 This leads to the creation of symbiotic relationships, in which cyanobacteria can benefit from increased carbon access, protection and better environmental conditions.
 Furthermore, cyanobacteria have another unique metabolic mechanism when it comes to photosynthesis optimization: CO2 concentration